 • Title insurance policies

-Upon finishing of all instructions of the escrow, closing can take place.
-All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the home is then transferred to you as new owner and correct title insurance is issued as noted in the escrow instructions.
+Upon completion of all portions of the escrow, closing can take place.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are collected.
+You'll then obtain the title to the property and the title insurance gets dispersed as agreed upon in the escrow instructions.

 The Escrow Holder Will: